Overview

 Google Drive

 Using Drive for Desktop, you can choose to stream or mirror your files.
-If you mirror your files, they remain at their original locations on your device and can be backed up by CrashPlan.
+CrashPlan can only back up files within the Google Drive folder when Drive for Desktop is set to mirroring mode.
+This ensures that local copy of the file remains on your device and can be backed up by CrashPlan.

 Files created using Google's suite of productivity tools can also be downloaded individually.